What Is Permanent Jewelry? Here’s Everything To Know

 3) Measure For A Custom Fit

-Fitting-wise, a couple of centimeters of wiggle room is best for comfort but the overall fit is up to you whether you want it to be tighter or looser.
-When I had mine done, the welder let me try it at a few lengths before finalizing the fit.
 Since a permanent bracelet is something you’ll have on your wrist for a long time, make sure you spend enough time to get the perfect fit — not too tight where you can’t bend your wrist and not too loose where it’s on the verge of falling off.

 5) Time To Weld

-Here’s where things get official.
 The welder starts by putting a piece of leather between your wrist and the bracelet.
-On one hand, they’ll hold part of the welding machine (which looks like an oversized ballpoint pen that lights a spark) and on the other hand, they’ll hold a pair of pliers.
+On one hand, they’ll hold part of the welding machine (which looks like an oversized ballpoint pen that emits sparks), and on the other hand, they’ll hold a pair of pliers.

 Video courtesy of Love Weld